tlchambers/bank-tech-test/README.md

 # Bank Tech Test

 An application that displays the deposits, withdrawal of account statment, built with JavaScript.
 User is able to interact with their code via Read-Eval-Print Loop (REPL) node.
 It captures the user's JavaScript code inputs, interprets, and evaluates the result of the code.
-It displays the result to the screen, and repeats the process till the user quits the shell.
+It displays the result to the screen.

 ## Installation and Setup Instructions